Centari2013/SoundRoom/README.md

 ## 📚 Developer Docs

 See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) for a tour of the key non-Vue modules that power SoundRoom.
+The new [docs/DEVELOPMENT.md](docs/DEVELOPMENT.md) document covers local setup and general guidelines for hacking on the project.

 ---